material-components/material-components-android/docs/components/Snackbar.md

 [Toast](https://developer.android.com/reference/android/widget/Toast.html) class
 with a similar API that can be used for displaying system-level notifications.
-Generally, snackbars are the preferred mechanism for displaying feedback messages to users, as they can be displayed in the context of the UI where the action occurred.
+Generally, snackbars are the preferred mechanism for displaying feedback messages to users, because they can be displayed in the context of the UI where the action occurred.
 Reserve `Toast` for cases where this cannot be done.

 ## Snackbar